superzanti/ECEN5813/project4/README.md

     DONE    INFO (COULD BE PLACED IN MORE LOCATIONS) DONE    HEARTBEAT

-surround log commands with #ifdef LOGGING - this has been done for the ones that are in, so far.
-    note, this shouldn't be done with the info logs, since we're using those to just transmit the data back

-figure out how to pipe output from BBB and HOST into a file (maybe use Tee?)

 debug all the shit

+DONE        surround log commands with #ifdef LOGGING - this has been done for the ones that are in, so far.

+DONE        figure out how to pipe output from BBB and HOST into a file (maybe use Tee?)

-MOSTLY DONE, NEEDS CHECKING make project4.c, this needs to be project2.c, but with modifications to reporting code
+DONE        make project4.c, this needs to be project2.c, but with modifications to reporting code

 DONE        add KL25z block on waiting for python script